Open-EO/openeo.org/documentation/1.0/python/index.md

 ['absolute', 'add', 'add_dimension', 'aggregate_temporal_frequency', 'anomaly', 'apply', 'arccos',... ]
 ```

-The "list_processes" method returns a list of dictionaries with all openEO processes that the backend provides.
+The `list_processes` method returns a list of dictionaries with all openEO processes that the backend provides.
 Each dictionary in the list contains the process identifier and metadata about the process, such as expected arguments and return types.
 In the third print statement of the code block, just the identifiers of the supported processes are listed.
 For a graphical overview of the openEO processes, there is an [online documentation](../processes.md) for general process descriptions and the [openEO Hub](https://hub.openeo.org/) for backend specific process descriptions.